The week’s passages

 Martha Swope, 88, whose crisp, compelling photographs of dancers and actors at work recorded nearly half a century of stage history, died of Parkinson’s disease Thursday in New York.
 From 1957, when she was invited by Jerome Robbins to shoot rehearsals of “West Side Story,” to 1994, when she shut down her Times Square studio and sold her archive, Ms. Swope produced hundreds of thousands of images of performers in action.

 Tommy Allsup, 85, a guitarist best known for losing a coin toss that kept him off a plane that later crashed and killed rock ’n’ roll stars Buddy Holly, Ritchie Valens and J.P.
-“The Big Bopper” Richardson, died Wednesdayin Springfield, Mo., of complications from a hernia operation.
+“The Big Bopper” Richardson, died Wednesday in Springfield, Mo., of complications from a hernia operation.

 Most Read Stories